-To become a Semifinalist and be eligible for future rounds, you must —
+To become a Semifinalist and be eligible for the National Merit Scholarship, you must meet the following four requirements:

-- be a U.S. citizen or U.S. lawful permanent resident planning to become a U.S. citizen.
+Be a U.S. citizen or lawful U.S. permanent resident planning on becoming a U.S. citizen.

 To be eligible for National Merit, you must plan to start college in the fall following high school graduation.